marchaesen/vcxsrv/mesalib/src/amd/compiler/README-ISA.md

 VOP2 `v_pk_fmac_f16`.
 But like all other packed math opcodes, DPP does not function in practice.
 RDNA1 and RDNA2 support `v_pk_fmac_f16_dpp`.

+## ds_swizzle_b32 rotate/fft modes

+These are first mentioned in the GFX9 (Vega) ISA doc, information from the LLVM bug tracker and testing show they were already present on GFX8.

 # Hardware Bugs